-The only supplement we recommend adding is Salmon Oil to boost Omega 3s.
+We recommend feeding an oily fish meal once per week.
+Salmon or Sardines are great options.
+Alternatively, Fish oil can be a substitute to boost Omega 3s.
 Grass fed meat is a great source of Omega 3s but here in Canada you cannot always count on grass fed animals in the winter months.
-We find that Costco has the best price and we buy the big bottles of Wild Salmon Oil.
-Each of our Aussies get 1 per day.

 When deciding what to feed your dogs or cats ask yourself first what a species-appropriate diet might be for these animals.
 Not sure?
 Or are you thinking kibble is species appropriate?
 Let’s look at the science and history behind what they should be eating.